-Find filming locations for The Favourite, learn more about Queen Anne and find out about her legacy at Hampton Court Palace.
+Find filming locations for The Favourite, learn about the history behind the film and find out about Queen Anne's legacy at Hampton Court Palace.

 In early 18th century England, a frail Queen Anne (Olivia Colman) occupies the throne and her 'favourite' Sarah Churchill, Duchess of Marlborough (Rachel Weisz) uses her personal influence to govern the country in her stead.

 When a new servant Abigail (Emma Stone) arrives at court, her charm endears her to Sarah.
 Sarah takes Abigail under her wing and Abigail sees a chance to gain favour with the Queen and rise through the social ranks.

 As the politics of war become quite time consuming for Sarah, Abigail steps into the breach to fill in as the Queen's companion.
 Their burgeoning relationship gives Abigail a chance to fulfil her ambitions and she will not let woman, man, politics or rabbit stand in her way.

 Hampton Court Palace was proud to welcome the film's cast and crew during the spring of 2017.

 Key filming locations included Henry VIII's Kitchens, the Cartoon Gallery and Fountain Court, which are all open to the public and included in your day admission ticket to the palace.

 The funds raised through our filming activities help to conserve these historic buildings, ensuring they are here for future generations to enjoy.